2009 was a pretty wild year, a year of new beginnings but also a year where things came to an end.

 Chinese Zodiac 2009

-According to the Chinese calendar, 2009 was the Year of the Ox, which occurs every twelve years.
+According to the Chinese zodiac system, 2009 marked The Year of the Ox, a cycle that repeats itself once every twelve years.

-The Chinese zodiac isn’t just based on animals, though, as the cycle also incorporates the five elements – Wood, Fire, Earth, Gold (Metal), and Water.
+The Chinese zodiac isn’t just based on animals, though, as the cycle also incorporates the five elements – Wood, Fire, Earth, Metal, and Water.
 This makes 2009 the Year of the Earth Ox, which only comes along once every sixty years.

 Those born in the Year of the Ox are typically diligent, reliable, and trustworthy individuals.
 They are known for their strong work ethic, perseverance, and practical approach to life.